rschloen/portfolio/_posts/2019-12-28-baxter-plays-checkers.markdown

 ---
 layout: post
 title:  "Baxter Plays Checkers"
-page-img: baxter_checkers
+page-img: #baxter_checkers
 featured-img: baxter_checkers
 date:   2019-12-28 14:46:01 -0600
 ---

 #### We taught Rethink's Baxter robot how to play checkers!
-This project was completed as the final project for ME 495: Embedded Systems in Robotics, and all groups were given the theme of recreational robots.
+Given the theme of recreational robots, we choose to have Baxter play checkers.
 My group created a ROS package to control the Baxter robot and wrote nodes for the major components of the project: computer vision, game logic and artificial intelligence, manipulation, and a state machine.

+The package we created allows you to play a full, competitive game of checkers, with regulation size board and pieces, against Baxter as demonstrated in this video:
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6ZOXy3TKYeM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen> </iframe>

 # Computer vision
 Using the camera at the end of one of the Baxter robot's arms, our group used computer vision to identify the color and position of each checkers piece on the game board at the beginning of Baxter's turn.

 # Game logic and AI